return42/sphkerneldoc/linux_src_doc/include/linux/rculist_h.rst

     get the struct for this entry

     :param ptr:
         the \ :c:type:`struct list_head <list_head>`\  pointer.
+    :type ptr:

     :param type:
         the type of the struct this is embedded in.
+    :type type:

     :param member:
         the name of the list_head within the struct.
+    :type member:

 .. _`list_entry_lockless.description`:

 Description
 -----------

 This primitive may safely run concurrently with the _rcu list-mutation primitives such as \ :c:func:`list_add_rcu`\ , but requires some implicit RCU read-side guarding.
-One example is running within a special exception-time environment where preemption is disabled and where lockdep cannot be invoked (in which case updaters must use RCU-sched, as in \ :c:func:`synchronize_sched`\ , \ :c:func:`call_rcu_sched`\ , and friends).
+One example is running within a special exception-time environment where preemption is disabled and where lockdep cannot be invoked.
 Another example is when items are added to the list, but never deleted.

 .. _`list_for_each_entry_lockless`: